darsh12/vcs/README.md

 `docker run --rm -v DIR:/video --user $(id -u ):$(id -g) vcs vcs -H 250 -n 12 -c 3 <FILE>`

 ### batch
+Use this, if the folder has multiple files, and you want to generate contact sheets for all the files.

 currently looks for mp4, avi, wmv, mkv and flv files

 `docker run --rm -v DIR:/video --user $(id -u):$(id -g) vcs vcs-batch`